elsiedown/sei-project-4-he/README.md

 ```

-* I enjoyed using the dependency ‘moment’ to convert complex date and time structures in our project, something that was entirely new to me and which worked well.
+* I enjoyed using Moment.js to convert complex date and time structures in our project, something that was entirely new to me and which worked well.
 I used this to convert the dates for the ‘Joined Sharebnb: x Days Ago’ as well as for the dates on the house swap requests.
 We also used this dependency for the time on the reviews - eg. Posted 2 hours ago.

 ```
 import moment from 'moment'